-Provide detailed messages as incident situation is clarified/verified.
-Ensure you highlight corrections to any prior information passed that may have been inaccurate or has been verified.
-Set a regular daily meeting/briefing/email update schedule for elected officials and key government agencies and Tribes.
-When scheduling a meeting, make sure it does not conflict with the commonly held meetings already listed, especially if you need to have members of UC present at your meeting.
-Consider daily call in for key elected officials, community officials, and Tribes.
-Develop templates for messages, meeting agenda announcements, etc. to facilitate timely and complete communications.
-Ensure key Agency Representatives are included whenever possible.
-Prepare for the possibility of command post tour requests form VIPs, Elected Officials, and Agency Representatives.
-Determine the need for volunteers to assist the response.
-Record and address the tribes' concerns and priorities.
+- Provide detailed messages as the incident situation is clarified/verified.
+Ensure you highlight corrections to any prior information passed that may have been inaccurate or has been verified. - Set a regular daily meeting/briefing/email update schedule for elected officials and key government agencies and Tribes.
+When scheduling a meeting, make sure it does not conflict with the commonly held meetings already listed, especially if you need to have members of UC present at your meeting. - Consider daily call-ins for key elected officials, community officials, and Tribes. - Develop templates for messages, meeting agenda announcements, etc. to facilitate timely and complete communications. - Ensure key Agency Representatives are included whenever possible. - Prepare for the possibility of command post tour requests from VIPs, Elected Officials, and Agency Representatives. - Determine the need for volunteers to assist with the response. - Record and address the tribes' concerns and priorities.
 Establish a meeting schedule to provide tribal representatives with the latest information on the status of the response.

-LIAIS SON PLAN DEVELOPMENT AND ACTIVITIES Develop a liaison plan using the liaison plan template.
-Plan is to be developed and signed off by the UC.
-Plan must include strategy for elected officials and citizen outreach.
+LIAISON PLAN DEVELOPMENT AND ACTIVITIES

+- Develop a liaison plan using the liaison plan template.
+The plan is to be developed and signed off by the UC.
+The plan must include a strategy for elected officials and citizen outreach.
 This takes a great deal of planning, scheduling, and resource ordering.
 Establish a good team to work on this product.
-Possibly employ resources from JIC/PIO and ensure all JIC/PIO activities are coordinated.
-Develop Liaison objectives that align with the UC incident objectives.
-Document in the plan.
-Scope for Local Elected Officials/VIP Briefings.
-Goal is to be ahead of key press briefings to ensure elected officials are updated ahead of public information.
-Ensure all information is documented in Liaison Plan.
-Scope for public meetings to inform communities and concerned citizens about the response.
-Ensure all information is documented in Liaison Plan.
-Use Template.
-Use templates in the NWACP for VIP/Meeting rules, messages, etc. Plan for Elected Official/VIP tours to keep them informed.
-NRDA A and INVESTIGATIONS Ensure critical resource needs are met for Natural Resources and Damage Control Assessment and Restoration Activities.
-Ensure coordination with investigations if necessary.
+Possibly employ resources from JIC/PIO and ensure all JIC/PIO activities are coordinated. - Develop Liaison objectives that align with the UC incident objectives.
+Document in the plan. - Scope for Local Elected Officials/VIP Briefings.
+The goal is to be ahead of key press briefings to ensure elected officials are updated ahead of public information.
+Ensure all information is documented in the Liaison Plan. - Scope for public meetings to inform communities and concerned citizens about the response.
+Ensure all information is documented in the Liaison Plan.
+Use Template. - Use templates in the NWACP for VIP/Meeting rules, messages, etc. - Plan for Elected Officials/VIP tours to keep them informed.